-- Section 146 Sale of alcohol to children - Section 147 Allowing the sale of alcohol to children - Section 147A Persistently selling alcohol to children - Section 154 Enforcement role for weights and measures authorities. - 14.5 Where expedient for the promotion or protection of the interests of the inhabitants of their area, the licensing authority may also take action under Section 222 of the Local Government Act 1972 and other relevant provisions including Section 80 of the Anti-Social Behaviour, Crime and Policing Act 2014.
+- Section 146 Sale of alcohol to children; - Section 147 Allowing the sale of alcohol to children; - Section 147A Persistently selling alcohol under age; - Section 154 Weights and measures offences. - Trading Standards are seen as the responsible authority on enforcement of illegal workers on licensed premises

+14.6 Where expedient for the promotion or protection of the interests of the inhabitants of their area, the licensing authority may also take action under Section 222 of the Local Government Act 1972 and other relevant provisions including Section 80 of the Anti-Social Behaviour, Crime and Policing Act 2014.
 The council will also have due regard to section 17 of the Crime and Disorder Act 1998 whilst carrying out its functions.